-Containers have been around for some time now, but only recently have they started to become a mainstay in IT.
+Containers have been around for some time, but only recently have they become a mainstay in IT.
 With Docker and other similar tools, containers are becoming more popular among developers, system administrators and even non-technical personnel.
 This is because they offer three key benefits: portability, lightweight and ease of use.
-In this article we will focus on these benefits while also exploring how they can be used together to address many of the challenges faced by businesses today.
+In this article, we will focus on these benefits while also exploring how they can be used together to address many of the challenges faced by businesses today.

 Docker lets you manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

-To understand how Docker can be used as a means of packaging both software and its dependencies together into one package (the “container”), it helps to understand what exactly constitutes an image.
-An image consists of a read-only file system which has been layered on top of another read-only file system called a base image—this is where all dependencies are built from during runtime.
-In this way, we can ensure that each application container is consistent across multiple environments by creating them at build time using only their unique configuration files (e.g., environment variables).
+Understanding how Docker can be used as a means of packaging both software and its dependencies into one package (the “container”) helps to understand what exactly constitutes an image.
+An image consists of a read-only file system that has been layered on top of another read-only file system called a base image—this is where all dependencies are built from during runtime.
+In this way, we can ensure that each application container is consistent across multiple environments by creating them using only their unique configuration files (e.g., environment variables) at build time.

 Containers make it easy to package an application with everything needed to run: the code, a runtime environment, libraries, and so on.
 This means that you can create a container that runs everywhere.